PredLabUM/.github/profile/README.md

 Welcome to the GitHub organization of PredLab at Maastricht University.

-Group Leader: Ryszard Auksztulewicz
+**Group Leader:** Ryszard Auksztulewicz

-Faculty of Psychology and Neuroscience, Maastricht University, NL
+- Faculty of Psychology and Neuroscience, Maastricht University, NL

-Dept of Education and Psychology, Free University Berlin, DE
+- Department of Education and Psychology, Free University Berlin, DE